APadmakshi/COEN-241---Fall-2022/HW3/README.txt

 Ans 3.

 Ans 3a.
 IPERF is a tool to mesure network performance and tuning.It supports tuning of various parameters like timing, buffers and protocols.
+It measures the throughput between any two nodes in a network line.

 Ans 3b.
 mininet> iperf h1 h2